• Skip to primary navigation

 Ingredients for Hoppin' John.

-• Black-eyed Peas: I’ve always used dried black-eyed peas to make Hoppin’ John, but one could also use canned or frozen black-eyed peas.
+• Black-eyed Peas: I've always used dried black-eyed peas for my hoppin' john recipe, but one could also use canned or frozen black-eyed peas.
 The dried peas need to be soaked overnight to reconstitute them.

-• The Holy Trinity: Although Hoppin’ John originally hails from South Carolina, it’s a perfect dish to marry with the New Orleans’ holy trinity of onion, celery, bell pepper and garlic.
+• The Trinity: Although Hoppin' John originally hails from South Carolina, it's a perfect dish to marry with the New Orleans trinity of onion, celery, and bell pepper, with garlic added.

 • Rotel Diced Tomatoes with Green Chilies: I like my Hoppin' John on the savory side.
 I've experimented with different seasonings but think that the Rotel Diced Tomatoes with Green Chilies contributes the perfect amount of bite and depth of flavor.

-• Chicken Broth: Even though the dried peas have been reconstituted, they still need to cook in a liquid.
-You could use water, but I prefer to use low-sodium chicken broth for a bit of extra flavor,
+• Chicken Broth: Even though the dried peas have been reconstituted, they must be cooked in a liquid.
+You could use water, but I prefer low-sodium chicken broth or chicken stock for a bit of extra flavor.

-• The Seasonings: With the other ingredients, the Hoppin’ John doesn’t need much else to bring it to perfection.
-In addition to salt and pepper, I like to add some thyme.
+• The Seasonings: With the other ingredients, the Hoppin' John doesn't need much else to achieve perfection.
+In addition to salt and pepper, the only other thing I add is thyme.

 Hoppin' John is a relatively easy dish to prepare.